kouky/iOS-SpriteKit-Pong/README.md

 ## Physics Body Contacts with Double Dispatch

 Using the Visitor pattern we can double dispatch the outcome of the contact based on both bodies.
-The contact delegate is no longer concerened with discerning the categroies of the physics body, its implementation shrinks to just the following.
+The contact delegate is no longer discerns the categroies of the physics body, its implementation shrinks to just the following.

 ```objective-c
 - (void)didBeginContact:(SKPhysicsContact *)contact